 Primary creative research: paintings on panel, most of these adapted from my travel sketchbooks.
 I see these works-in-progress as forming my next solo show.
 Now that I have resolved (and begun to market nationally)the artist's book, "Seeing and Believing", I am considering another book project, perhaps to be focused on Italy, the second one to center on Italian art and to appear under my imprint, The Hand in Glove Press.

 - MFA, Painting and Drawing, University of Utah.
 Project: Firework

-Maureen O’Hara Ure is an Assistant Professor Lecturer in the Department of Art History.
+Maureen O’Hara Ure is a Professor Lecturer in the Department of Art and Art History.
 In addition to drawing courses, she teaches Senior Seminar and Introduction to Visual Language, a lecture class on contemporary trends, and is faculty affiliated with the Honors College.
-O’Hara Ure has received many grants in support of her work, including a recent one from the College of Fine Arts which funded two large projects, both resolved in 2016: Love & Work, a solo show of paintings, and the publication of an artist’s book.
+O’Hara Ure has received many grants in support of her work, including the most recent one from the College of Fine Arts which funded two large projects: Love & Work, a solo show of paintings, and the publication of an artist’s book.
 Titled Seeing and Believing: A Traveler’s Sketchbook, this is the third volume to appear under her imprint, The Hand in Glove Press.
 The book features O’Hara Ure’s responses to Romanesque art and architecture she encountered in her travels throughout Burgundy.